MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/blender.md

 4. Clear the **Direct** and **Indirect** check boxes.

-5. Select the original 3D model, and then hold **Shift** while selecting the duplicate 3D model.
+5. Select the original 3D object, and then hold **Shift** while selecting the duplicate 3D object.

 6. Select the **Selected to Active** check box.